 Cal Poly is a nationally ranked public university in San Luis Obispo, California, known for its Learn by Doing philosophy.
-Each year about 22,000 top-tier students at Cal Poly put knowledge into action, taking their learning outside the classroom as they prepare for careers in areas such as engineering, agriculture, science, business, humanities and the built environment.
-Cal Poly’s hands-on approach, small class sizes and close student-faculty mentorships result in graduates Ready Day One to impact their communities, California and the world.
+Each year about 22,000 top-tier students at Cal Poly put knowledge into action, taking their learning outside the classroom as they prepare for careers in areas such as engineering, agriculture, science, business, humanities, and the built environment.
+Cal Poly’s hands-on approach, small class sizes, and close student-faculty mentorships result in graduates Ready Day One to impact their communities, California and the world.
 Visit: www.calpoly.edu.

 About Federated Wireless

 Founded in 2012, Federated Wireless is a leading innovator of private wireless and shared spectrum services.
-The company’s partner ecosystem includes more than 100 solution and edge partners, all dedicated to collaboration in advance development and deployment of shared spectrum services and private wireless.
+The company’s partner ecosystem includes more than 100 solution and edge partners, all dedicated to collaboration in the advanced development and deployment of shared spectrum services and private wireless.
 Federated Wireless’ customer base includes organizations spanning agriculture, education, energy, events, government, healthcare, manufacturing and logistics, real estate, retail, and telecommunications industries.
-Transformative use cases range from Industry 4.0, smart agriculture, campus automation, smart cities, autonomous robotics and telehealth to network densification and mobile offload.
+Transformative use cases range from Industry 4.0, smart agriculture, campus automation, smart cities, autonomous robotics, and telehealth to network densification and mobile offload.
 For more information, visit: federatedwireless.com, LinkedIn, Twitter, or our blog.

 Cal Poly Media Contact: